Size matters when it comes to class size and student learning.

 Below are the issues with large class sizes, and why class size affects student learning.

 When a student is added to a class, that is one extra of everything the student will need.
 This includes assignments.
 When you look at a manageable class size of 25 students, but then add 6 more students, that amplifies the amount of paperwork a teacher has to create, hand out, and assess.
-This can result in 30 minutes to an extra hour of grading per assessment at least depending on the length of assignment/quiz/project/writing assignment/test.
+This can result in 30 minutes to an extra hour of grading per assessment at least.
 Multiply that by 180 days of school and you can see that a classroom teacher could be spending up to 180 extra hours a year on grading papers.
 Class size matters when it comes to paperwork.

 You have been sending newsletters and notes home about how students are doing in class.
 Conferences are approaching and you want to be prepared.
 With a large number of students in your classroom, you can sure bet that most, if not all, of your conference slots will be filled up.
 While other teachers in the building have one even two hours without conferences due to lower class sizes, you will be trying not to ramble through your last few.
 You feel like you are doing a disservice to those parents because you are basically burned out by the end.
 Conference prep is also another thing to consider.
 The filing, grading, and preparation it takes for 30 conferences does a toll on you.
 Class size impacts the quality of conferences with parents.

 So what can you, the teacher, do about this?
 Easy, continue to be the rock star teacher that you are.
 You went into the profession to teach children and now you have been given a gift of more students!
-You have to maintain a positive attitude and remember that you get to help mold and shape each child’s future that walks through your door.
+It is important to maintain a positive attitude.
+Remember that you get to help mold and shape each child’s future that walks through your door.

 You can not change educational policy on your own.
-You can not change government funding of education by yourself.
-Continue to teach, but also look for ways to be involved in the political process outside of your teaching job, and if we all band together, changes can be made in class size that benefit all.
+Government funding of education cannot be changed by yourself.
+Continue to teach, but also look for ways to be involved in the political process outside of your teaching job.
+If we all band together, changes can be made in class size that benefit all.

-One thing that we have created that we like to give out to teachers with large class sizes are motivational and inspirational quote cards that they can refer to during the school year.
+One thing that we have created are motivational and inspirational quote cards that they can refer to during the school year.
 There is something to be said for having a positive attitude every day.
 You can find them by clicking here or on the picture below.